pygfx/pygfx/docs/blending.rst

 Blending means that objects are combined on a per-fragment basis.
 The object's fragment color and the current color in the output texture are blended using a mathematical formula.
-There are different kinds of blending, the most common being the "over operator", which in Pygfx we call "over" blending.
+There are different kinds of blending, the most common being the "over operator" (also known as normal blending).

 When an object is blended, this has certain implications, the most obvious one being that the result will depend on the order in which the objects are rendered.